Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 The Dark Night of the Soul is a period in life when we feel completely cut off from God or the Divine.
 The more aware you become of your disconnection from the Divine, the more chances you have of experiencing a Dark Night of the Soul.

 Going through a Dark Night of the Soul is profoundly entwined with the process of spiritual awakening.
-Before seeing the light (i.e. spiritually awakening) we must “walk through the valley of the shadow of death” in order to prepare our minds and hearts for the conscious upgrade.
+Before seeing the light (i.e. spiritually awakening) we must “walk through the valley of the shadow of death” in order to prepare our minds and hearts for the expansion of consciousness.

 Just think about the analogy of getting dressed.
 In order to put on new clothes, you must take off the old ones.
 That, in a nutshell, is essentially what the Dark Night of the Soul is about.
 The old must be stripped away in order to make way for the new.
 This means that the suffering you experience during the Dark Night of the Soul is for a purpose – and that is the destruction of the old (outdated beliefs, identities, habits) to pave way for fresh ways of being.

-There are ways of speeding up the Dark Night (like doing inner work) which we have explored on this website extensively.
-So pop over here and get started if you need help.
-I have gone through a bleak and chaotic Dark Night of the Soul, and let me tell you, inner work is vital.
+There are ways of speeding up the Dark Night (like doing inner work or soul work) which we have gone into depth on this website about.
+I have gone through a bleak and chaotic Dark Night of the Soul, and let me tell you, inner work and soul work were vital for my sanity.
 It’s kind of like the difference between letting your old clothes just fall off you (which is a long, unhygienic, and tiresome process) or actively pulling them off and throwing them to the wind yourself.

 Signs you might be experiencing a Dark Night of the Soul (along with a spiritual awakening) include the following: